tsinghua-fib-lab/MSC/README.md

 ============================================

-Dataset and a PyTorch implementation of "Community Value Prediction in Social E-commerce" (WebConf 2021).
+The PyTorch implementation and dataset of "Community Value Prediction in Social E-commerce" (WebConf 2021).

 <p align="center">